PylkijSlon/KoA-DDS-Encoder-GUI/README.md

 5) PyQt5

-All non-standard (as of python 3.8.5 on Windows) will need to be installed.
-I would recomend using pip
+All non-standard (as of python 3.8.5 on Windows) will need to be installed to run gui.py.
+I would recomend using pip.